joshua0pang/consha/README.md

 `x = expr;` - assigns a new value to the variable `x` in scope.

-`*x = expr;` - if `x` is a memory reference, updated the allocated memory with a new value.
+`*x = expr;` - if `x` is a memory reference, updates the allocated memory with a new value.

-`send(expr: Num, expr: T)` - sends a value of the inferred type to the channel with the numeric identifier; this statement is non-blocking and will buffer values
+`send(expr: Num, expr: T)` - sends a value of the inferred type to the channel with the numeric identifier (this statement is non-blocking and will buffer values)

-`if (expr: Bool) { statements ... } else { statements ... }` - evaluate conditional expression and then the corresponding branch.
+`if (expr: Bool) { statements ... } else { statements ... }` - evaluate conditional expression and continue execution with the corresponding branch

-`while(expr: Bool) { statements ... }` - if the conditional expression evaluates to true, execute body and repeat until it becomes value.
+`while(expr: Bool) { statements ... }` - if the conditional expression evaluates to true, execute body and repeat until it becomes value

-`fork { statements ... }` - spawns a new thread which has access to all variables in the outer scope
+`fork { statements ... }` - spawns a new thread which has access to all variables in the outer scope (round-robin scheduling with a single operating system thread)

 Example Programs
 ----------------